JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab2-UsingPowerFxInCustomPages.md

 - Add several Power Fx formulas for navigation and to calculate the age of each Contact record.
 - Add a Power Automate cloud flow to retrieve the weather information for the Contact's location.
 - Review and implement recommendations from the Power Apps app checker.
+- Extend the existing custom page to allow the sellers to update existing Contact records in Dataverse, using the `Patch()` function.
+- Add a new field to the Contact table in Dataverse to support the filtering of external Contacts.
+- Implement a Power Fx formula to filter the existing Contact screen to only display Contacts that are external.
+- Import additional data and experiment with the app to understand the impact of delegation and query limits.

-This lab will take approximately 30 minutes to complete.
+This lab will take approximately 60 minutes to complete.

 > [!IMPORTANT]
 > Ensure that all steps have been completed in Lab 0 before proceeding with this lab.